22victoryy/intro-artif-intel/README.md

 # intro-artif-intel
-Old Artificial Intelligence (GOFAI) coursework using search algorithms on search spaces.
+Old Artificial Intelligence coursework using search algorithms on search spaces.

 # Credits
 Sonya Allin / Bahar Aameri for instruction of CSC384 Winter 2020 at University of Toronto <br>